jakobzhao/geog371/lectures/lec07/readme.md

 What Leaflet does not do: Provide any data for you!
 Leaflet is a framework for showing and interacting with map data, but it's up to you to provide that data, including a basemap.
 Leaflet is also not GIS, although it can be combined with tools like **ArcGIS**, **MapBox**, or **CartoDB** for GIS-like capabilities.
 - *If you need total freedom of form, interaction, transitions, and map projections, consider working with something like D3.*
-- *If -you need word with 3D virtual globe, cesium is alternative.*
+- *If you need a 3D virtual globe, cesium is alternative.*

 We will start with an empty webpage, then progressively add components to make a Leaflet map.
 It assumes a basic knowledge of HTML and JavaScript, or at the very least assumes the will to tinker with the code to better understand what it does.
 It won't explain every little object or array, but will contain plenty of links.
 Many code blocks will show only a snippet of code, highlighting the changes over previous examples.
 Click the "View this example on its own" link underneath a map to see complete code.
 For thorough documentation, see the Leaflet site.